 Mechanical Engineering, 2015

-Tina Gilliland was born and raised in the small town Cazenovia, NY and is a proud of alumna of Cazenovia High School.
+Tina was born and raised in the small town Cazenovia, NY and is a proud of alumna of Cazenovia High School.
 As a lifetime parishioner, Christina calls St. James Catholic Church her hometown parish.
 For the past three years, Newman has been and remains an essential part of Tina's collegiate life.
 Tina enjoys the Newman tradition of Sunday dinners where friendships are formed and faith is shared.
 Outside of Newman, Tina is the Vice President of Tau Beta Pi, the National Engineering Honor Society, a Class of 2015 Senator the Senate Facilities & Services Committee Chair.
-Tina is also a member of the Red & White Student Alumni Organization.
-She is also a member of the Professional Leadership Program, Tau Beta Pi, Pi Tau Sigma, and the Society of Women Engineers, and Circle K.
+Tina is also a member of the Red & White Student Alumni Organization, the Professional Leadership Program, Tau Beta Pi, Pi Tau Sigma, and the Society of Women Engineers.